Creamy Cavatappi Pasta

 This is certainly a weeknight wonder, and so quick that I would even consider making it for a quick lunch!
 Let’s hit the highlights.

 - Garnish and serve!
-A little fresh parsley adds a very nice pop of color.
+A little fresh parsley or basil can add a pleasant pop of color.

 Variations

 - Make it vegan.
-Use dairy-free butter, vegetable stock or vegetable broth, and a vegan Parmesan cheese.
+Use dairy-free butter, vegan-certified broth, and nutritional yeast or another Parmesan substitute.

-- Incorporate more veggies.
-Add roasted red peppers, sautéed zucchini or summer squash, frozen peas, steamed broccoli, or asparagus to the pan to up the nutritional content here.
+- Add veggies for bulk.
+Bell peppers, sautéed zucchini or summer squash, frozen peas, steamed broccoli, or asparagus can all get tossed right in.

 - Add a splash of white wine.
-It will only add another layer of flavor.
-Mix in along with the broth.
+Mix in along with the broth for a subtle extra layer of flavor.

 Cavatappi Pasta in Cream Sauce